NovakDavid98/some-equations/README.md

 Author: David Novak
 GitHub: novakdavid98
 Website: https://digitalharbour.cz
-Email: novakdavid@digitalharbour.cz
+Email: novakdavid98@digitalharbour.cz

-## Potential Use Cases
+## Origin and Purpose
+These equations are derived from the work of Walter Russell and represent an attempt to formulate his ideas into a working mathematical framework.
 The potential use cases for these equations are not yet fully known or explored.
 This repository serves as a timestamped record of their conception.

+It is possible that these formulations may not be useful at all.
+However, if you find anything interesting or have insights, please feel free to reach out and collaborate.
+You can contact me at novakdavid98@digitalharbour.cz.

 ## License